vidalt/DRAFT/README.md

         * `duration`: duration of the solve (in seconds).
         * `reconstructed_data`: array of shape = [n_samples, n_attributes] encoding the reconstructed dataset.

-* **perform_reconstruction_v2_CP_SAT_alt(self, n_threads=0, time_out=60, verbosity=1, seed=0, useprobctr = 0)** <br> Constructs and solves an alternate formulation of our CP based dataset reconstruction model (with the use of bagging to train the target random forest) using the OR-Tools CP-SAT solver.
-Note that its objective function is NOT the one presented in our paper but rather minimizes the absolute difference to the cumulative distribution of probability that a sample is used at least b times, for every tree.

-* `n_threads`: *int >= 0, optional (default 0).* Maximum number of threads to be used by the solver to parallelize search.
-If 0, use all available threads.

-* `time_out`: *int, optional (default 60).* Maximum CPU time (in seconds) to be used by the search.
-If the solver is not able to return a solution within the given time frame, it will be indicated in the returned dictionary.

-* `verbosity`: *int, optional (default 1).* Whether to print information about the search progress (1) or not (0).

-* `seed`: *int, optional (default 0).* Random number generator seed used to fix the behaviour of the solver.

-* `useprobctr`: *int, optional (default 0).* Whether to use constraints that are not necessarily valid, but valid with high probability (measured by epsilon specified within that function) (1) or not (0).

-* **=> returns:** dictionary containing:
-    * `max_max_depth`: maximum depth found when parsing the trees within the forest.
-    * `status`: the solve status returned by the solver.
-It can be 'UNKNOWN', 'MODEL_INVALID', 'FEASIBLE', 'INFEASIBLE', or 'OPTIMAL'.
-    * `duration`: duration of the solve (in seconds).
-    * `reconstructed_data`: array of shape = [n_samples, n_attributes] encoding the reconstructed dataset.

 * **perform_reconstruction_benchmark(self, x_train, y_train, n_threads=0, time_out=60, verbosity=1, seed=0)** <br> Runs the complementary experiments on the impact of bagging on data protection, mentionned in the Appendix B of our paper.
 The model builds upon the CP based dataset reconstruction model (with the use of bagging to train the target random forest) using the OR-Tools CP-SAT solver, but first pre-computes the optimal assignments of the examples' occurences within each tree's training set (using the actual forest's training set) before computing how bad the reconstruction could be at worst given these correct occurences assignements.

     * `x_train`: *array-like, shape = [n_known, n_features] (default []).* The actual training set of the forest (used only to compute the optimal #occurences of the examples within the trees' training sets) with `n_known = N` and `n_features = M`